release-engineering/iib/README.md

 The batch state change message body is a JSON object with the following keys: `batch`, `request_ids`, `state`, and `user`.
 The message has the following keys set in the application
 properties: `batch`, `state`, and `user`.

+## Gating Bundle Images

+In addition to building operator index images, IIB can also gate your bundle images before adding them to the index image.
+If a Greenwave configuration is setup for your queue, IIB will query Greenwave to check if your bundle image builds have passed the tests in the Greenwave policy you have defined.
+The IIB request submitted to that queue will succeed only if the policy is satisfied.

 ## Read the Docs Documentation